Automattic/wp-calypso/client/state/lib/README.md

 ```

-The library/code that used SitesList can also subscribe and unsubscribe to selected site changes.
+### Sites Change Listeners

-To subscribe to selected site changes dispatch an action like this:
+If we have no other options, we can simulate subscribing to site changes by dispatching an action like this:
 ```jsx
 { type: SELECTED_SITE_SUBSCRIBE, listener }
 ```

-Where listener is a function that receives the new selected site id as parameter
+Where listener is a function that receives the new selected site id as parameter.
 e.g:
 ```jsx
 function setSelectedSiteId( siteId ) {